Seneca-ICTOER/OPS335/docs/B-Assignments/assignment1-part1.md

     - Responses to any traffic the machine sends out are allowed.
     - Traffic on the loopback interface is allowed.
     - The host machine (and **only** the host machine) must be able to ssh to that cloning-source VM.
-    - ICMP traffic is allowed if it originated with the local network only.
+    - ICMP traffic is allowed if it originated with the **local network only**.
     - As this is acting as the secure basis for later machines, no other traffic should be allowed, and no response should be sent if any other traffic is received.

 ### Create Full and Incremental Backups of cloning-source VM